 Second, some things just take a little bit of practice and patience.
 You might not necessarily get the “feel” of it the first time (or maybe you will if you’re just that good – but that’s what I had thought too).

-a few tablespoons of cold water, as needed
+- A few tablespoons cold water, as needed

-Mix masa harina with the hot water.
+- Mix the masa harina with the hot water.
 Cover and set aside on your countertop for at least 30 minutes.

-Gently knead the dough to help it form into a semi-pliable ball (this is not pizza dough).
-Cut the ball into in half, and half again, etc, etc, until you have about 16 pieces.
+- Gently knead the dough to help it form into a semi-pliable ball (this is not pizza dough).
+Cut the ball in half, and half again, etc., etc., until you have about 16 pieces.
 Roll them in your hands to form into little balls.
 Place on a plate and cover with plastic or a towel so they don’t dry out as you go.

-Place tortilla in your pan and cook for about 20 seconds until it releases.
+- Place tortilla in your pan and cook for about 20 seconds until it releases.
 Flip, cook for 30 seconds more until it starts to brown.
-Flip again and cook for 30 seconds to a minute until your tortilla starts to puff up.
+Flip again and cook for 30 seconds to a minute, until your tortilla starts to puff up.
 If your tortilla puffs up, you’ve done well.
-Be careful not too overcook your tortilla or it’ll become dry and crack more.
+Be careful not to overcook your tortilla, or it’ll become dry and crack more.